The Best Savings Accounts in Wyoming for 2024

 Bank of Star Valley - Passbook Savings

-The Passbook Savings account at Bank of Star Valley has no monthly maintenance fees.
+The Passbook Savings account at the Bank of Star Valley has no monthly maintenance fees.
 They have a $10 minimum opening deposit and ongoing monthly minimum balance requirement.
 Statements are issued once per year and are available as eStatements.

 The account earns interest using a tiered interest rate structure based on your balance.
 Withdrawals are limited to six per month, except for over-the-counter withdrawals.
 You get access to online and mobile banking.
 If your account falls dormant for a 12-month period, you’re charged a monthly dormancy fee of $2.50.